 Cycling around Lyon

-This stage of the ViaRhôna (the great VéloRoute that links Lake Geneva with the Mediterranean) cleverly overlaps with the main roads of Lyon to offer families an easy, well-signposted itinerary that links the major parks and lakes of the city.
+The ViaRhôna (the great VéloRoute that links Lake Geneva with the Mediterranean) cleverly overlaps with the main roads of Lyon to offer families an easy, well-signposted itinerary that links the major parks and lakes of the city.
 Between Jons and the center of Lyon, along the Jonage canal, you can ride on secure greenways.
 Families can picnic in the 2,200-hectare Grand Parc de Miribel-Jonage: a favourite of the Lyonnaise, there are 350 hectares of water here, ideal for swimming and all manner of watersports.
 Back in town, plan a stop at the Parc de la Tête d'Or, the green lung of Lyon: children can meet the animals at the zoo.
 Allow an hour and three quarters each way between Lyon and Jons.

 Between creeks and pines in Les Sables-d'Olonne